-Airlines are adding new flight routes.
-Here’s what that tells us about summer travel and beyond.
+Airlines are adding flight routes.
+Here’s what it means for summer travel and beyond.

 When air travel numbers plummeted last year, airlines slashed routes to account for the massive drop in demand.
-But now not only are passenger numbers increasing, but also our interest in flying again is soaring.
+But now not only are passenger numbers increasing, but also interest in flying again is soaring.

 “Kayak’s flight search data set a record high since the pandemic began this past Thursday, only to see that record then broken Friday, only to see that record then broken on Saturday,” says Scott Keyes, the founder of Scott’s Cheap Flights.